-Event horse heaven at Piggy French’s yard — can we move in, please? - Horse & Hound
+An arena with a view: is Badminton winner Piggy French’s yard the envy of the eventing world? - Horse & Hound

-We reckon Piggy French’s horses are in eventer heaven — do you agree?
+We reckon the horses of newly crowned Badminton champion Piggy French are in eventer heaven — do you agree?

-The 2017 Burghley runner-up is based in Northamptonshire, at a purpose-build yard belonging to Belinda and David Keir.
+The rider, who was also the 2017 Burghley runner-up, is based in Northamptonshire, at a purpose-build yard belonging to Belinda and David Keir.
+Set in 24 acres of breathtaking countryside, the former working cattle farm was redeveloped in 2013 and now ticks the criteria on any eventer’s dream wish list.

-Take a look round the yard in the photos below and pick up the current issue of Horse & Hound magazine (21 September 2017) to read the our full interview with Piggy.

 The yard is approached up a grass-lined drive, with turnout paddocks each side

-This 24-stable American barn is the hub of the yard
+This 24-stable American barn is the hub of the yard, complete with wash boxes, a solarium, large tack room and feed room, plus a separate six box quarantine block

 The barn has rubber matting throughout